Fundamental diagram of urban rail transit considering train-passenger interaction: Validation of the Macroscopic Model

-As the peak passenger demand increases, the relative error increases gradually when the demand is low, and increases suddenly when the demand exceeds a certain value.
-This sudden increase in the error is because of extraordinary large-scale train bunching in the microscopic model.
-As confirmed by Fig.~\ref{error_abso}, the absolute value of TTT in the microscopic model also exhibits a sudden increase when the demand exceeds the certain value.
-This bunching often occurs in cases with excessive passenger demand, such as $a_p(2) > \mu_p/2$.
+The relative error increases suddenly when the demand exceeds a certain value, around 20000--22000.
+This sudden change is a result of extraordinary large-scale train bunching in the microscopic model.
+This bunching often occurs in cases with excessive passenger demand, such as $a_p^{\max} > \mu_p/2$.
 Such demand can be considered as unrealistically excessive, as the dwell time of a train at a station is {\it longer} than the cruising time between adjacent stations in such situations; this usually does not occur even in rush hours.

 As for the sensitivity of the train supply $a(\cdot)$, there is a weak tendency for faster variations in supply to cause larger errors.
-This is also the expected result.
+This is also an expected result.
+In any case, the error is small.

-From these results, we conclude that the proposed model is fairly accurate under ordinary passenger demand, although it is not able to reproduce extraordinary and unrealistic situations (for daily travel) with excessive train bunching.
-This might be acceptable for representing transit systems during usual rush hours.
+From these results, we conclude that the proposed model is fairly accurate under ordinary passenger demand, although it is not able to reproduce extraordinary and unrealistic situations with excessive train bunching.
+This might be acceptable for representing transit systems during normal rush hours.